fork-dev/Tracker/README.md

 **Bug and issue tracker for Fork git client**

-If you encountered a bug or have a feature request feel free to [create an issue (https://github.com/ForkIssues/Tracker/issues/new).
+If you encountered a bug or have a feature request feel free to [create an issue](https://github.com/ForkIssues/Tracker/issues/new).

 </div>